ohgaction/service_charge_scanner/README.md

 Next we need to install the **python dependencies** for the script to actually run.
 Please copy and paste the line below into Terminal

-`pip3 install tk pdf2image opencv-python json getkey pytesseract`
+`pip3 install tk pdf2image opencv-python getkey pytesseract`

 Now download the script from this location: https://github.com/ohgaction/service_charge_scanner/blob/main/downloads/invoice_scanner_macOS.zip